top of page

 Social avoidance plays a critical role in the development, maintenance, and chronicity of internalizing disorders such as Major Depressive Disorder (MDD) and Social Anxiety Disorder (SAD).
 However, current treatments often fail to remediate social avoidance even when symptoms remit.
 Thus, there is an urgent need for innovative approaches that effectively target social avoidance.

-To address this issue, we are conducting an NIMH-funded clinical trial that uses fMRI in conjunction with transcranial magnetic stimulation to mechanistically improve social motivation dysfunction in adults with MDD or SAD.
+To address this issue, we are conducting an NIMH-funded clinical trial that uses fMRI-guided, personalized transcranial magnetic stimulation to improve social motivation dysfunction in adults with MDD or SAD.
 The long-term goal of this project is to ultimately develop neuroscience-guided interventions that effectively treat social avoidance by remediating individual-specific neural circuit dysfunction.

 K23_ProjectFigure_Vertical_40rs.jpg